-- (J) Investigate, as the local health authority, the disease within the local jurisdiction with assistance from the director of the department or his/her designated representative when any outbreak or unusual occurrence of a reportable disease is identified through reports required by 19 CSR 20-20.020.
-If, in the judgment of the director, the disease outbreak or unusual occurrence constitutes a medical emergency, the director may assume direct responsibility for the investigation. - (3) It shall be the duty of the local health authority, upon identification of a case of a reportable disease or upon receipt of a report of that disease, to take actions and measures as may be necessary according to any policies which have been or may be established by the director of the department, within the provisions of section (2) and subsections (2)(A)-(J) of this rule. - (A) When the local health authority is notified of a reportable disease or has reason to suspect the existence of a reportable disease within the local jurisdiction, the local health authority, either in person or through a designated representative, shall make an investigation as is necessary and immediately institute appropriate control measures as set forth in section (2) and subsections (2)(A)-(J) of this rule. - (B) The local health authority shall use every reasonable means to determine the presence of a communicable disease or the source of any disease listed in 19 CSR 20-20.020 or of any epidemic disease of unknown cause.
-In the performance of this duty, the local health authority shall examine or cause to be examined any person reasonably suspected of being infected or of being a source or contact of infection and any person who refuses examination shall be quarantined or isolated. - (C) Control measures implemented by the local health authority shall be at least as stringent as those established by the director of the department and shall be subject to review and alteration by the director.
-If the local health authority fails to carry out appropriate control measures, the director or his/ her designated representative shall take steps necessary to protect the public health. - (4) It shall be the duty of the attending physician, immediately upon diagnosing a case of a reportable communicable disease, to give detailed instructions to the patient, members of the household and attendants regarding proper control measures.
+- (A) When the local health authority is notified of a reportable disease or has reason to suspect the existence of a reportable disease within the local jurisdiction, the local health authority, either in person or through a designated representative, shall make an investigation as is necessary and immediately institute appropriate control measures as set forth in section (2) and subsections (2)(A)-(J) of this rule. - (B) The local health authority shall use every reasonable means to determine the presence of a communicable disease or the source of any disease listed in 19 CSR 20-20.020 or of any epidemic disease of unknown cause.
+In the performance of this duty, the local health authority shall examine or cause to be examined any person reasonably suspected of being infected or of being a source or contact of infection and any person who refuses examination shall be quarantined or isolated. - (C) Control measures implemented by the local health authority shall be at least as stringent as those established by the director of the Department of Health and shall be subject to review and alteration by the director.
+If the local health authority fails to carry out appropriate control measures, the director or his/her designated representative shall take steps necessary to protect the public health. - (4) It shall be the duty of the attending physician, immediately upon diagnosing a case of a reportable communicable disease, to give detailed instructions to the patient, members of the household and attendants regarding proper control measures.
 When a person dies while infected with a communicable disease, it shall be the duty of the attending physician to learn immediately who is to prepare the body for burial or cremation and then notify the funeral director, embalmer or other responsible person regarding the communicable disease the deceased had at the time of death.
-A tag shall also be affixed to the body providing the name of the communicable disease likely to have been present at the time of death. - (5) Every practitioner of the healing arts and every person in charge of any medical care facility shall permit the director of the department or the director's designated representative to examine and review any medical records which are in the practitioner's or person's possession or to which the practitioner or person has access, upon request of the director or the director's designated representative in the course of investigation of reportable diseases in 19 CSR 20-20.020. - (6) This section was terminated as a result of Shannon Robinson, et al. v.
-Missouri Department of Health and Senior Services (cause number 20AC-CCO515) effective December 22, 2021.
+A tag shall also be affixed to the body providing the name of the communicable disease likely to have been present at the time of - (5) Every practitioner of the healing arts and every person in charge of any medical care facility shall permit the director of the Department of Health or the director's designated representative to examine and review any medical records which are in the practitioner's or person's possession or to which the practitioner or person has access, upon request of the director or the director's designated representative in the course of investigation of reportable diseases in 19 CSR 20-20.020.